joinpursuit/Pursuit-Core-iOS/lessons/unit2/ModelsWithMVC/README.md

 [Slides](file:///Users/c4q-ac01/Downloads/Lecture%201.pdf)

 # 5. Creating an app with MVC

 Let's go through an example of creating an app in accordance with MVC design patterns.

+We are going to make an app similar to what we saw yesterday that will change the background color.
+We will start by putting together what will comprise the **View**

+### Create the view

+- Create a label that reads "The background color is"
+- Create a label that reads "Grey" and put it right below the top label
+- Create a view and set its backgroundColor to .grey
+- Create a button with a title of "Random Color"
+- Create a button with a title of "Next Color"

+Our app will go through a list of colors and show them in the same order every time.
+We can disrupt this by selecting "Random Color" which will choose a color at random.
+When we click "Next Color" again, it will resume our order from before.

+Example
+>colors = [.blue, .red, .green, .white]
+>
+>nextColor
+>
+>//.blue
+>
+>randomColor
+>
+>//.white
+>
+>nextColor
+>
+>//.red

+We now have most of our view set up.

+### Create the controller

+We now need to set up our **Controller** so that it can change our Views.

+**Exercises:**

+- Add an outlet from your label to your ViewController
+- Add an outlet from you view to your ViewController
+- Add an action from your random color button to your ViewController
+- Add an action from your next color button to your ViewController

+Now we have our Controller set up to manage the Views and handle the actions we get from the buttons.

+### Create the model

+Now we have to think about what logic will dictate our code.

+The best way to conceptualize this is to start by making our Model as a new file, named ColorChangingModel.swift.

+Now, consider what the **public API** will be.

+API stands for Application Programming Interface, and here it just means what will the Controller need to get from the model.

+Our public API will have two methods:

+- getNextColor() -> UIColor
+- getRandomColor() -> UIColor

+Our Controller doesn't need to know what the full sequence is or how we are selecting our random color.
+It only needs answers when it asks for the next color or a random color.

+Everything else we write in our model we want to be *private*.
+We can do this by using the `private` keyword.
+This means that our ViewController won't even be able to access these properties and methods.
+This is a good thing.
+We don't want to give it access to anything except what it needs.

+**Exercise** Build private methods and properties to complete the implementation of your model

+### Complete your Controller

+We now need an instance of our colorChangingModel inside our Controller.
+Let's set that as a property.

+**Excercise**: Complete the implementations in your button Action methods.

+Now you've made your first app using MVC design patterns.
+What might be an advantage for using MVC in this app?

+# 6. Practice:

+**Exercise**: Refactor your ThreeCardMonte from yesterday to use MVC design patterns.
+What should the model look like?